Marcus Smith (rugby union): England U18

+England U20

 On 22 September 2017, Smith was named in the 33-man England training squad for a camp in Oxford ahead of the Autumn internationals, although England coach Eddie Jones said he would be "treated like an apprentice".
 In the following month on 26 October, Smith was called into the England squad for the Autumn international series.
 He was also part of the training squad during the 2018 Six Nations Championship.

 Smith was named in the England U20 squad for the 2018 World Rugby Under 20 Championship in France and scored tries in pool games against Argentina and Italy.
 He started at fly-half for the semi-final against South Africa and defeat in the final against France as England finished runners up to the hosts.
 Smith declined selection for the 2019 World Rugby Under 20 Championship.

-England senior team
+England

 After declining to join the 2019 U-20 team, Smith instead made his non-capped England debut on 2 June 2019 against the Barbarians.
-During the game, Smith contributed 26 points, including a try towards a 51–43 victory for England and was awarded Man-of-the-Match for his performance.
+During the game, Smith contributed 26 points, including a try towards a 51–43 victory for England and was awarded Man of the Match for his performance.

 On 4 July 2021, Smith made his full England test debut against the United States, contributing 13 points, including a try, in a 43–29 victory.
 He earned his second start against Canada six days later, with a faultless kicking display in a 70–14 win for England.

-In the 2021 Autumn rugby union internationals Smith scored a try as a second-half replacement against Tonga on 6th November, and kicked five conversions.
+In the 2021 Autumn rugby union internationals, Smith scored a try as a second-half replacement against Tonga on 6 November, and kicked five conversions.
 He started the match against Australia the following week as fly-half but often stood outside Owen Farrell until Farrell went off injured in the second half.
-He played a full match at fly-half against South Africa on 20th November, kicking three conversions and two penalties, one in the last minute to give England the victory by a single point.
+He played a full match at fly-half against South Africa on 20 November, kicking three conversions and two penalties, one in the last minute to give England the victory by a single point.

-England's 2022 Six Nations season opened with the Calcutta Cup fixture away at Murrayfield in Edinburgh on 5 February.
+The 2022 Six Nations campaign opened with the Calcutta Cup fixture away at Murrayfield in Edinburgh on 5 February.
 In the absence of Owen Farrell through injury and George Ford not in the original squad, Smith started at number 10 and his performance was highly praised.
-However many were surprised that, despite this and England's early dominance, coach Eddie Jones decided to replace Smith after 60 minutes despite scoring a try and four successful kicks.
-In the subsequent Six Nations game against Italy Smith played for the full 80 minutes and scored England's first try and was awarded Man of the Match, an accolade he was again awarded in their next game against Wales.
+However many were surprised that, despite this and England's early dominance, coach Eddie Jones decided to replace Smith after 60 minutes despite his having scored a try and made four successful kicks.
+In the subsequent Six Nations game against Italy, Smith played for the full 80 minutes and scored England's first try and was awarded Man of the Match, an accolade he was again awarded in their next game against Wales.
 Smith was the highest point scorer for the 2022 Six Nations Championship.